danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-27-eli5-array-comprehensions-and-destructuring.md

 If you've had a look at the new ES6 syntax, you might, like me, find it a bit weird at first.
 Since most of the new stuff in ES6 is sugar and magic, that's totally understandable.
 I found that good, practical examples that go straight to the point get the job done in explaining the new and shiny.
 Fire up your ES6 environment ([I'm partial to JSPM](http://blog.developsuperpowers.com/jspm-superpowered-es6-development/)) and let's break down *array comprehensions* and *destructuring*!

 One note: This article aims to illustrate these concepts in a very simple way.
 I will not cover all use cases and variations, and I will try not to use super-technical language.
 If you're an expert on the subject, this post is not for you.
-But do have a read if you want and point out mistakes if you find any!
-I'd appreciate it.
+I'd love to hear your feedback if you read it though!

 ## Destructuring